 Give another example, the four requirements for constructing a real point-to-point QSDC network are proposed by Deng et al. [13].
 Furthermore, they proposed two efficient QSDC network schemes with an N ordered EPR pairs.
 Based on this QSDC network scheme, any legitimate user can communicate safely and directly with another user.(逻辑和参考文献呢)

-Consider the existence of the supervisor, another kind of quantum secure communication scheme with the controller named as CQSDC have been developed [10,18-20], where both sides of the communication can perform their one to one dialogue with the participation of controller.
+Taking into account the existence of the supervisor, another kind of quantum secure communication scheme with the controller named as CQSDC have been developed [10,18-20], where both sides of the communication can perform their one to one dialogue with the participation of controller.
 Afterwards, Hassanpour et al. proposed a CQSDC protocol based on GHZ-like state [20].
 The analysis showed that the communication efficiency of their protocol has been greatly improved, and the scheme is absolutely secure because no qubits carrying private information are transmitted in the channel.

-Consider that two remote participants Alice and Bob, could not exchange information in one communication at the same time by using the QSDC or CQSDC .
+It should be pointed out that two remote users, Alice and Bob, can only transmit private information in one direction by using the QSDC or CQSDC schemes.
 To address this problem, Nguyen proposed the first bidirectional quantum secure direct communication (BQSDC) protocol for two parties exchanging their information simultaneously in 2004 [21].
 Since then, BQSDC which is also called as quantum dialogue (QD) has become a hot topic in the field of academic research for the sake of allowing both remote legitimate parties to exchange their private information at the same time.
 In 2016, Wang et al. [25] proposed a quantum dialogue scheme with the four particle cluster state as the quantum channel, which also can satisfy the scenario of simultaneous communication between receiver and sender.

 Anyhow，BQSDC still suffer one problem that needs to be taken seriously.
 That is, in a real world scenario the capacity of information communication between two users is not always identical.
 That is, the information amount from one party is different from another.
 However, in previous quantum dialogue protocols [22][23][24][25][26], the capacity of information transmitted between Alice and Bob always remains identical.
 Under such a circumstance, identical amount of two-way communication will enhance information redundancy which results in the large resource consumption and increases the burden of network.